hmoragrega/f3-payments/README.md

 ```

 ## TODO
-- Use HTTPS for the API server
+- Use HTTPS protocol
 - Use authentication like a custom JWT based or full-fledge Oauth2
 - API versioning
+- Pagination